clepore/angular-ticking/README.md

-Angular-ticking to show off a bit of my capabilities
+Angular-ticking
 ====================================================
 Christopher Lepore

-Angular Pomodoro-like task app.

-### Simple pomodoro app in js ###
+An angular-based pomodoro-like task app to show off a bit of my experience.
 (http://en.wikipedia.org/wiki/Pomodoro_Technique)

 Basically its a todo app that’s tied to a timer (all client side).
 Pomodoros are usually 25 minute intervals but for this demo they are varying durations in seconds.